joweber123/blogger/_posts/2013-03-25-japan-journal-7.md

 layout: post
 title: Japan 7
 thumbnail: jp-7.jpg
+image: jp-j7/jp-j7-1.JPG
+meta-description: ...Ben had gotten some funny looks from the men at the onsen when he told them that we were going to be camping on the beach that night...
 ---

 I want to write this journal tonight before I forget the wonderful details that composed this past trip.
 I am about to embark on another extended journey and I don’t want to lose such a great experience as I have a tendency to muddle events together.